Here further down the hillside slope

 With a few hours of sleep

-I still find my self counting sheep.
+I found myself counting sheep.

-Drink my coffee before I leave
+Drinking coffee before I leave

 I kick the neighbors dog real far

-Turning my radio on real loud.
+Turn my radio on real loud

-I have to be responsible in the job I hate
+I'm responsible in this job I hate

 He tells me I am lucky he can not work alone.

-As soon as I log out of the Poetry Soup I tell him when I'm done .
+As soon as I log out of the Poetry Soup I tell him when I'm done.

 When he goes to bed I still find myself roaming the Internet for fun :)

-I say just one more comment hun, I'm almost done.
+I say just one more comment hun, I'm almost done

 By 4:00 am I am still on the Soup.